faizalrf/documentation/columnstore-1.4-multinode-install.md

 1 row in set (0.001 sec)
 ```

-Now finally on Node 1 which is also `PM1` test the ColumnStore admin commands
+Now finally on Node 1 which is also the `PM1` node, test the ColumnStore `mcsadmin` commands

 ```
 [root@cs-61 ~]# mcsadmin getSystemInfo